 Link to MDE’s entire document http://www.michigan.gov/documents/Info2005_132227_7.pdf

-The law in Michigan governing compulsory attendance requires a parent, legal guardian, or other person having control or charge of a child age six to sixteen to send the child to school during the entire school year [MCL 380.1561(3)].
-(See Attachment A.) A child is not required to attend a public school in the following cases:
+The Michigan law governing compulsory attendance requires a parent, legal guardian, or other person having control or charge of a child ages 6 to 16 to send the child to school during the entire school year [MCL 380.1561].
+In 2010, the law was amended to increase the compulsory school attendance age from 16 to 18 for a child who turned 11 after December 1, 2009, or who entered grade 6 after 2009.
+However, the compulsory school attendance age would remain at 16 for children whose parents provided school officials with a written notice that their children had their permission to stop attending school.
+A child is not required to attend a public school in the following cases:

 NONPUBLIC SCHOOL DEFINITION

-A home school family operating under 380.1561(3)(a) as described above is considered a nonpublic school if in compliance with the Private, Denominational and Parochial Schools Act, 1921 PA 302.
-If a home school family chooses to operate under exemption (a), it may report to the Michigan Department of Education.
-(See Reporting.)
+A home school operating under Section 1561(3)(a) of the Revised School Code (MCL 380.1561) as described above is considered a nonpublic school if in compliance with the Private, Denominational and Parochial Schools Act, PA 302 of 1921.
+If a home school family chooses to operate under exemption (a), it reports to the Michigan Department of Education (MDE).

 COURSES OF STUDY

 Nonpublic schools shall provide curricula comparable to those provided in local school districts.
 This curricula includes mathematics, reading, English, science, social studies in all grades, and the Constitution of the United States, the Constitution of Michigan, and the history and present form of civil government of the United States, the State of Michigan, and the political subdivisions and municipalities of the State of Michigan in high school.